SJCGIS/aircraft-noise-reporting/README.md

-# stormwater-issue-reporting
+# aircraft-noise-reporting

-Stormwater Issue Reporting is a configuration of ArcGIS Server and a HTML 5 / JavaScript application that allows citizens to help collect information regarding stormwater problems in San Juan County WA.
-The information provided will be used for the County stormwater basin planning project.
-The purpose of the planning project is to identify areas where the County should build public structures to manage stormwater and where stormwater management is most effectively managed by individuals.
-It is a single application that can be used by citizens on a desktop PC, mobile phone, or tablet device.
+Aircraft Noise Reporting is a configuration of ArcGIS Server and a HTML 5 / JavaScript application that allows citizens to submit incidents of aircraft noise in San Juan County WA.
+The information provided will be collected and passed along to the Naval Air Station on Whidbey Island.
+This application can be used by citizens on a desktop PC, mobile phone, or tablet device.

 ## Features

-* Review stormwater issues submitted by others in county
+* Review aircraft noise incidents submitted by others in county
-* Submit new stormwater issues
+* Submit new aircraft noise incidents
-* Submit comments or concerns on existing stormwater issues
 * Share with social media